inet-team/bun-express-sandbox/README.md

 │   ├── models/
 │   │   └── news.model.ts          # Type definitions for news items
 │   ├── routes/
-│   │   └── news.route.ts          # API route definitions
+│   │   └── index.ts               # Centralized API route definitions with /api/v1 prefix
 │   └── index.ts                   # Entry point of the Express app
 │
-├── .dockerignore
-├── .gitignore                     # Files and folders to be ignored by Git ├── bun.lock                       # Bun lockfile for dependency resolution ├── Dockerfile                     # Container configuration for Bun runtime
+├── .dockerignore                  # Files and folders to ignore in Docker build ├── .gitignore                     # Files and folders to be ignored by Git ├── bun.lock                       # Bun lockfile for dependency resolution ├── Dockerfile                     # Container configuration for Bun runtime